A black and white illustration with multiple icons representing leadership, community, communication, people, and teamwork

 VEDA T. WOODS • FOUNDER & CEO

 Veda T. Woods is the Founder and Chief Executive Officer of Global Cyber Security Advisory Group, a global cybersecurity consortium advancing governance-first approaches to digital security and resilience.
-She is the creator of the Cybersecurity Sustainability Framework™, a model designed to help institutions reduce systemic risk, strengthen digital public infrastructure, and align cybersecurity with long-term organizational and societal stability.
+She created the Cybersecurity Sustainability Standard™ Founder's Edition (CSST), a governance instrument designed to help institutions reduce systemic risk, strengthen digital public infrastructure, and align cybersecurity with long-term organizational and societal stability.
+The Standard is operationalized through the Cybersecurity Sustainability Framework™, which defines the underlying governance architecture.

 Ms. Woods brings deep experience spanning financial services, federal oversight, and global advisory work.
 Her leadership has supported governments, development partners, and private-sector organizations navigating complex cyber, data, and operational risk environments.
 She is widely recognized for translating technical risk into strategic, policy-relevant guidance for executive and board-level decision-makers.